The Confident Eater

 At the end of one of the first parent workshops I ran, a mother came up to me and said “I thought my son’s fussy eating was all him.
 Now I realise it’s 70% me”.

-Please do not feel when I mention this that I am pointing fingers at parents and making fussy eating out to be their “fault”.
-That is absolutely not the case.
-However, as parents, we can inadvertently stop progress without even realising it and it is something I see a lot.
+Which does NOT mean I am suggesting fussy eating is your ‘fault’.
+However, as a parent you can inadvertently stop progress without even realising it and it is something I see a lot.

-This is absolutely not about blame or making parents feel bad either.
-In fact, it’s the opposite, it is about explaining how you can help, how valuable you are in the better eating journey, and what a difference you really can make once you have the tools.
+This is absolutely not about blame or making you feel bad either.
+In fact, it’s the opposite, it’s showing how you can help, how valuable you are in the eating journey, and what a difference you really can make once you have the tools.

 How to make a difference for your fussy eater, Judith Yeabsley|Fussy Eating NZ, Happy family, #HowToMakeADifferenceForYourFussyEater, #HowToMakeADifferenceForYourPickyEater, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #Wellington, #NZ, #JudithYeabsley

-Ways parents can make a difference for their fussy eater
+Ways you can make a difference for your fussy eater

 1. Believe.
-Please do have the belief that you can make a difference.
-In almost all cases you CAN!
+Have the belief you can make a difference because in most cases you CAN!
 Who is more invested, spends more time or knows a child as well as you, the caregiver?
 You are the key to making this work.

 2. Confident.
-Absolutely be confident that your child is able to do new things.
-Even if all evidence points in the opposite direction I have seen time and again, children who were not even willing to contemplate a new food, learn to do so.
+Absolutely be confident that your child is able to do new things even if all evidence points to the opposite.
+I have seen time and again, children who were not even willing to contemplate a new food, learn to do so.

-Part of this may absolutely be “fake it until you make it”.
-Think about how positive we are about our child’s swimming and reading.
-However, often when it comes to eating, we do not feel confident in their abilities.
+Part of this may absolutely be ‘fake it until you make it’.
+Think about how positive you are about your child’s swimming and reading.
+However, often when it comes to eating, you do not feel confident in their abilities.

 How to make a difference for your fussy eater, Judith Yeabsley|Fussy Eating NZ, Children swimming, #HowToMakeADifferenceForYourFussyEater, #HowToMakeADifferenceForYourPickyEater, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #Wellington, #NZ, #JudithYeabsley

-Believe.
-However, if we believe our child can eat something, they are far more likely to believe it too.
+• Believe.
+However, if you believe your child can eat something, they are far more likely to believe it too.

 How to make a difference for your fussy eater, Judith Yeabsley|Fussy Eating NZ, Father & son eating croissants, #HowToMakeADifferenceForYourFussyEater, #HowToMakeADifferenceForYourPickyEater, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #Wellington, #NZ, #JudithYeabsley

 3. Opportunity.
-It is important to give a child the chance to take that step forwards.
-Parents can self-sabotage really easily, and often not even realise they are doing so.
+It is important to give your child the chance to take that step forwards.
+You can self-sabotage easily, and often not even realise you are doing so.

 Serving the food with a smile and then stepping back is part of an effective strategy.

-Resolving fussy eating is a whole series of layers and steps that create a bigger picture.
+Resolving fussy eating is a whole series of steps that create a bigger picture.
 Some of the changes that truly make a difference are really subtle.

-If we are convinced there is no solution, then we are stamping failure on the process from the beginning.
+If you are convinced there is no solution, then you are stamping failure on the process from the beginning.
 I have seen so many near miraculous turn-arounds that I am always confident that there is a way to make progress.

 How to make a difference for your fussy eater, Judith Yeabsley|Fussy Eating NZ, Mum & children, #HowToMakeADifferenceForYourFussyEater, #HowToMakeADifferenceForYourPickyEater, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #Wellington, #NZ, #JudithYeabsley

 You believing that you can make a difference for your child is a key starting point in this becoming a reality for your family.
-Then there is a great recipe for success:
+Use the following for success:

 1. Be a parent who is committed to making a difference.